5 Things to Consider Before Your Bathroom Remodel

 Has your bathroom seen better days and a remodel just can’t be put off any longer?
 Thinking of using your tax refund to give your bathroom some TLC?
 Regardless of the motive, there are several things that you should consider before you start taking a sledgehammer to the walls.

-First and foremost, your budget for your remodel should be at the top of the list of things you consider before diving head first into a renovation.
+First and foremost, your budget for your remodel should be at the top of the list of things you consider before diving headfirst into a renovation.
 Things can get out of hand fast (as seen on every HGTV show ever) so not only should you have a contingency fund in place but also be firm but flexible when it comes to lighting and fixtures.
 Sure, you may love recessed lighting but do you have the funds for the complete electrical overhaul it may require?
 Never be afraid to shop around for contractors (please, don’t take this on yourself unless you a Bob Villa) but remember, cheapest is not always best and trust your gut.

 In most cases, you’ll be able to use PARTS of your bathroom during your remodel.
 If you have more than one bathroom available, this is much less of a concern.
-However, if you are single bathroom household, the amount of time your project will take is definitely something to consider when planning out your remodel.
+However, if you are a single bathroom household, the amount of time your project will take is definitely something to consider when planning out your remodel.
 We can’t imagine many things worse than carting a family of five back and forth to grandma’s to shower on a daily basis.
 If you are going for a complete gut job, it may worth considering staying elsewhere until the major portions of the project are complete.

 Piggybacking on timing, if you are going to a complete gut job or reconfigure, you’ll want to get to know your plumbing before starting the project.
-Your current infrastructure may not lend itself well to you dream bathroom and knowing if you’ll need to tackle major plumbing projects in addition to construction is something you will want to be aware of before committing to any design layouts and major fixtures such as tubs and showers.
+Your current infrastructure may not lend itself well to your dream bathroom and knowing if you’ll need to tackle major plumbing projects in addition to construction is something you will want to be aware of before committing to any design layouts and major fixtures such as tubs and showers.

 Mapping out your current square footage will help you gain a better understanding of whether your bathroom dreams are realistic or not.
 Even if you aren’t completing a total overhaul of your bathroom, having a grasp on the space available will save you time and money in the long run.
 Maybe you are doing something as “simple” as replacing a vanity and you love double sinks.
 Can you fit double sinks in your current space without having to reconfigure your plumbing?
 These are things you want to think about before ordering ANYTHING.